 Below is a brief look at the process and the Elastec/American Marine team that would go on to take the Oil Cleanup XPRIZE.
 Please watch the following 6:19 video.

-Click for Transcript of Team Elastec/American Marine--Wendy Schmidt Oil Cleanup X CHALLENGE Video
+Click here for a transcript of the Team Elastec/American Marine--Wendy Schmidt Oil Cleanup X CHALLENGE video.

 [Audio from news clips]

 We’re Team Elastec.
 We’re from Carmi, Illinois.
 We've been in the oil spill business for twenty years.
 We’ve got over a hundred employees now, so it's a big, big family here.

 We build oil spill recovery equipment.
 We’re the largest manufacturer in the US, and definitely a contender in the world.
 We export to over 100 countries.
 We go out in the field and actually make our equipment work ourselves.
 During the twenty years we've been manufacturing, we’ve worked in many spills: Russia, China, South America.

 We were on the Gulf of Mexico during the Deepwater Horizon incident.
 There was about 300,000 barrels of oil that we eliminated.
 So we've been around the business for a while.

 So we heard of this X PRIZE challenge, certainly anybody in the industry is going to recognize that’s a pretty high mark to hit.
 When we first started I gotta admit we said we don't know if we can do this.
 2500 gallons a minute was, I felt, was unreachable.
 Nobody's gonna do that.
 We like challenges and this certainly was a challenge.